 Thank you to all the staff who have continued to provide me with raptor observations; every detail on raptor behavior helps to provide a more complete picture of raptor breeding at the park.
 If anyone on staff wishes to report raptor observations, I would greatly appreciate it if you please fill out a wildlife observation card, and deposit it in my box in the RRM Office.

-In particular, thanks to Paul Johnson, Joseph Belli, Linda Regan, Dan Ryan, Nora Quinn, Jennie Jones, Danielle Powell, Arianna Punzalan, and Alacia Welch for raptor observations.
+In addition, thanks to James Bouknight, Josh Littlejohn, Brent Johnson, Mike Shelley, Peter Urbach, Rose Fielding, Paul Johnson, Paul Marsell, Denise Louie, Joseph Belli, Linda Regan, Lori Frusetta, Dan Ryan, Jennie Jones, Danielle Powell, Arianna Punzalan, and Alacia Welch for raptor observations.
 I appreciate the support!

 If you have any observations within the park to report, or any raptor-related questions, please contact me through email or extension 276.
 Thanks!